cloudflare/cloudflare-docs/content/workers/tutorials/create-finetuned-chatgpt-ai-models-with-r2/index.md

 3. After your application is deployed, Wrangler will provide you with your Worker's URL.

-### 8. Viewing the fine-tune job status, and using the model
+### 8. View the fine-tune job status and use the model

 To use your application, create a new fine-tune job by making a request to the `/files` with a `file` query param matching the filename you uploaded earlier: